MIDS-scaling-up/v2/week09/hw/README.md

     1. Note that the above command starts 4 total tasks (-n 4), two on each node (-H <vm1 private ip address>:2,<vm2 private ip address>:2), asks the script to use horovod for communication, which in turn, uses NCCL, and then forces NCCL to use the internal nics on the VMs for communication (-x NCCL_SOCKET_IFNAME=eth0).
 Mpi is only used to set up the cluster.
     1. Monitor training progress: ``` tail -f nohup.out ```
     1. Start tensorboard on the same machine where you started training, e.g. ```nohup tensorboard --logdir=/data/en-de-transformer``` You should be able to monitor your progress by putting http://public_ip_of_your_vm1:6006 !
-    1. If you are concerned about the costs of your VMs, feel free to kill them after 100,000 steps (the config file will make the model run for 300,000 steps unless you change the max_steps parameter or kill training by hand)
+    1. *You will run out of credits unless you kill them after 50,000 steps* (the config file will make the model run for 300,000 steps unless you change the max_steps parameter or kill training by hand)
     1. After your training is done, download your best model to your jetson tx2.
 [Hint: it will be located in /data/en-de-transformer on the first VM]  Alternatively, you could always download a checkpoint from Nvidia [here](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation.html)

 ### Create the tx2 container for openseq2seq